AdamClarkStandke/ReinforcementLearning/README.md

 Furthermore to visualize the trading agent's observation space when trading, I used Adam King's brilliant implementation of a stock trading environment as found detailed here [Rendering elegant stock trading agents using Matplotlib and Gym](https://towardsdatascience.com/visualizing-stock-trading-agents-using-matplotlib-and-gym-584c992bc6d4).

-## Example 4: Continuous Stock/ETF Trading Agent: Part I
+## Example 4: Continuous Action Space for Stock/ETF Trading Agent: Part II (WARNING!!!!!!
+If anybody is reading this, except for me, realize this environment is not realistic!!ie., there are lots of BUGS!!!
+WARNING!!!
+WATRNING!!!, Again WARNING!!!, OKAY: )

 This second stock/etf environment is based on Adam King's article as found here:[Create custom gym environments from scratch — A stock market example](https://towardsdatascience.com/creating-a-custom-openai-gym-environment-for-stock-trading-be532be3910e).
 Similar to the first stock trading environment based on Maxim Lapan's implementation as found in chapter eight of his book [Deep Reinforcement Learning Hands-On: Apply modern RL methods to practical problems of chatbots, robotics, discrete optimization, web automation, and more, 2nd Edition](https://www.amazon.com/Deep-Reinforcement-Learning-Hands-optimization/dp/1838826998) and as  implemented above in Example 3, the agent is trading in the environment of the [SPY ETF](https://www.etf.com/SPY?L=1) except in this trading environment the agent is taking continuous actions, rather than discrete actions and is tasked with managing a [trading account](https://www.investopedia.com/terms/t/tradingaccount.asp#:~:text=A%20trading%20account%20is%20an,margin%20requirements%20set%20by%20FINRA.).